Pre-Exhaust Training Not as Effective as Straight Sets for Muscle Growth

 Stimulus on the Working Muscle

-These results demonstrate that the pre-exhaust technique actually reduces the stimulus on the working muscle.
+These results demonstrate that the pre-exhaust technique actually reduces the stimulus on the working muscle, and growth hormone output.
 The pre-exhaust technique reduced the amount of overload and total amount of work performed.
 Stick to performing all-out straight sets, with maximum weight – you’ll make much better gains in strength and muscle growth.

 Warm Muscles Ensure Better Performance